MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/manage-sql-vm-portal.md

 ---
 title: Manage SQL Server virtual machines in Azure by using the Azure portal
-description: Learn how to access the SQL virtual machine resource in the Azure portal for a SQL Server VM hosted on Azure to modify SQL Server settings.
+description: Learn how to access the SQL virtual machines resource in the Azure portal for a SQL Server VM hosted on Azure to modify SQL Server settings.
 author: bluefooted
 ms.author: pamela
 ms.reviewer: mathoma
-ms.date: 12/21/2021
+ms.date: 03/27/2023
 ms.service: virtual-machines-sql
 ms.subservice: management
 ms.topic: how-to